Skip to main content

 How will valuations work?

-The Valuation Office (VO), which became part of HMRC in April 2026, will be responsible for identifying properties that fall within scope of the surcharge.
+The Valuation Office (VO), which became part of HMRC in April 2026, will be responsible for identifying properties that fall within the scope of the surcharge.

 To manage it, HMRC is recruiting approximately 1,000 new valuation officers.
 Treasury officials have confirmed that hiring will peak during 2027-28.
 While these roles cover various departments, roughly 33% are specifically allocated to the high-value surcharge.